HMC03/mqtt-coap-http-performance/src/mqtt/results/README.md

 ## Notes
-* each run of the subscriber script creates a new timestamped .csv file
+* Each run of the subscriber script creates a new timestamped .csv file
 * You can safely delete old result files once analyzed
 * The script automatically processes all .csv files found in the directory.